2021 information for papers will be published in early September.

 - Paper Structure

-- This paper is structured according to four modules:
+This paper is structured according to three modules:

-- Media's role in the construction of 'Indigeneity' and 'Indigenous' identity
+- The role of media in the construction of 'indigeneity' and 'indigenous' identities

 - Teaching Arrangements